martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 ## Third-Party Call Control {#byebye-3pcc}

-Third-Party call control (3PCC) is a technique where a signaling peer establishes a call that is terminated by a different entity.
-This attack is very similar to the 3PCC technique, except where the (D)TLS peers are aware of the use of 3PCC.
+Third-party call control (3PCC) is a technique where a signaling peer establishes a call that is terminated by a different entity.
+This attack is very similar to the 3PCC technique, except where the TLS peers are aware of the use of 3PCC.

-For 3PCC to work with the proposed defense, (D)TLS peers need to be aware of the signaling so that they can correctly generate (and check) the extension.
+For 3PCC to work with the proposed defense, TLS peers need to be aware of the signaling so that they can correctly generate (and check) the extension.
 It understood that this technique will prevent the use of 3PCC if peers are not able to access signaling.